 How to become a ROR Supporter

-As part of its in-kind contributions to the ROR project, Crossref will process donations on ROR’s behalf.
-Crossref will report donation details and updates to the ROR Steering Group.
-The donations will be used exclusively for ROR activities and spending of the funds will be approved by the ROR Steering Group.
+As part of its in-kind contributions to the ROR project, Crossref will process contributions on ROR’s behalf.
+Crossref will report financial details and updates to the ROR Steering Group.
+Contributions will be used exclusively for ROR activities and spending of the funds will be approved by the ROR Steering Group.

 ROR Community Advisors

 The advisory group includes people from around the world and across different types of institutions/industries (libraries, platform providers, research offices, CRIS systems, vendors, funders, and more).